-The size and number of exhibit cases should relate appropriately to the number of specimens being displayed for a specified class.
+- Size and number of exhibit cases should relate appropriately to the number of specimens being displayed for a specified class.
 Specimens are not limited to Illinois locations.
-All levels of Geology use the same manual, Geology-Introduction to the Study of the Earth.
-Do not identify your specimens any further than phylum and class.
-There is one exception to this for fossils that are identified to phylum OR class.
-Class should only be used for fossils of mollusks, back-boned animals, and arthropods.
+All levels of Geology use the same manual, Geology-Introduction to the Study of the Earth. - Collection may include duplications that show variations.
+Label collection and note where found. - If possible, items should be fastened to the display box.
+Judging will be on the display, not the box.